Quadratic Stability of Entropy Minimizers under Block-Separable Convex Constraints: Introduction

 \subsection{Relation to existing work}

-Stability phenomena for entropy and related functionals have been studied in several contexts, including Pinsker-type inequalities for relative entropy, logarithmic Sobolev inequalities, and stability results in convex optimization.
+Stability phenomena for entropy and related functionals have been studied in several contexts, including Pinsker--type inequalities for relative entropy, logarithmic Sobolev inequalities, and stability results in convex optimisation.
 These results typically control relative entropy with respect to a fixed reference state or quantify entropy decay along dynamical flows.

 The present work differs in two essential respects: \begin{enumerate} \item We study entropy \emph{near its minimum} as a variational problem on a constraint set, rather than entropy relative to a fixed reference state. \item The constraint set is a nontrivial convex subset determined by block or spectral structure, rather than the full state space. \end{enumerate}